TerraSTUDIOSde/.github/profile/README.md

 # Hi there 👋

-We are a little gamestudio called "TerraSTUDIOS"
+We are a little gamestudio and software developing team called "TerraSTUDIOS"